LordRaydenMK/lordraydenmk.github.io/_posts/2018-12-25-functional-hangman-in-kotlin-with-arrow-part-2.md

 You can find the full implementation [here][hangman-part2].

+_**Note**: the code samples here use the function `delay` which doesn't exist in the latest published version (0.8.1).
+In arrow 0.8.2 `invoke` (used in the code on Github) will be deprecated and replaced by `delay`._

 # Conclusion

 Working with abstractions like `MonadDefer` frees the business logic from implementation details like `IO` or `Single`.
 It can also enable easier composition of different modules because the decision for the concrete data type is delayed until the main program.

 [fp-hangman]: /2018/functional-hangman-in-kotlin-with-arrow
 [kotlin-weekly]: https://mailchi.mp/kotlinweekly/kotlin-weekly-120